Richi91/SpeechRecognition/README.md

 #Notes:
 - Decoding: simple argmax, no expensive beamsearch
-- Mapping from original 61 to reduced 39 Phonemes can be done before training or during decoding, didn't notice a difference in performance.
+- Mapping from original 61 to reduced 39 Phonemes can be done before training or during decoding.
+	Mapping during decoding is apparently done wrong atm.
+I fold the 61 output distributions after softmax to 39, by adding up.
+This however produces accuracies

 ----------

-**3 layer BiRNN with [300,250,200] hidden units, batch size 40, AdaDelta:**
+**3 layer BiRNN with [300,250,200] hidden units, batch size 40, AdaDelta, mapping to 39 classes before training:**

  GRU on MFCC features: ~19% PER
 - GRU on Log-FB features: ~20% PER